Yseult (singer): 2013–2017: Nouvelle Star and career beginnings

-2018–present: Rouge, Noir & BRUT EPs and other projects
+2018–present: Rouge, Noir and other projects

 After leaving Polydor Records, Yseult signed with IMM management.
 She modeled for the ASOS Autumn campaign in 2018, starring in several commercials and magazine advertorials.
 Yseult has since modeled for a number of campaigns, and featured on the cover of French fashion magazine Antidote in 2020.

 In 2018, Yseult also established her independent label, YYY, having moved to Brussels, Belgium.
-The first single under her independent record label, Rien à prouver, was released in January 2019; the song serves as the lead single to her debut extended play, Noir.
-The music video for Rien à prouver has accumulated over 1.9 million views as of December 2020.
+The first single under her independent record label, "Rien à prouver", was released in January 2019; the song serves as the lead single to her debut extended play, Noir.
+The music video for "Rien à prouver" has accumulated over 1.9 million views as of December 2020.

 Yseult's second extended play, Rouge, was released as a surprise project in May 2019.
-The record had no lead single, and was not promoted, rather Yseult described Rouge as "a project that makes a separation between the early Yseult" in Enfnts Terribles magazine.
+The record had no lead single, and was not promoted, rather Yseult described Rouge as "a project that makes a separation between the early Yseult" in the Enfnts Terribles magazine.

-In 2021, L'Oreal selected Yseult as an international spokesperson for L'Oreal Paris, stating that by "using the power of her songwriting to overcome barriers, she leads a path for other women with the message: Be exactly who you are."
+In 2021, French multinational L'Oréal selected Yseult as an international spokesperson for L'Oréal Paris.

 In 2022, she was cast in her first acting role, playing herself in Maïmouna Doucouré's film Hawa.

+In 2024, Iranian-Dutch singer Sevdaliza released the viral song "Alibi" featuring Yseult and Brazilian singer and drag queen Pabllo Vittar.
+On August 11, she performed “My Way” at the 2024 Summer Olympics in Paris, as the final bouquet for the closing ceremony.
+On September 20, she released her latest album Mental.

+On 9 December 2024, Shygirl released “F*Me” featuring Yseult.
+The song is included in Shygirl’s upcoming EP, Club Shy Room 2.